Generation and analysis of lamplighter programs: Introduction

 \section{Introduction}

-The structured program theorem states that every computable function can be implemented in a programming language that uses only composition and iteration as control structures \cite{Bohm1964}\cite{Bohm1966}.
-In this paper, we consider a programming language that manipulates an infinite sequence of bits with the following instructions:
+The structured program theorem states that every computable function can be implemented in a programming language using only composition and iteration as control structures \cite{Bohm1964}\cite{Bohm1966}.
+In this paper, we study a programming language based on P\(''\) that manipulates an infinite sequence of bits with the following primitive instructions: